hazradwip/Cloudifytests_charts/README.md

 #### To launch Cloudify Tests using the Quick Launch method, run the following command:

-        ./quicklaunch.sh
+        wget -qO quicklaunch.sh 'https://raw.githubusercontent.com/CloudifyLabs/Cloudifytests_charts/PL-2338/quicklaunch.sh' && bash quicklaunch.sh

 Once the script has completed execution, the application will be deployed to your Kubernetes cluster in the specified namespace.
-You can use the LoadBalancer URL to access the application or you can use by port-forwarding method.
+You can use the LoadBalancer URL to access the application.

-#### Port forward the service [Optional]

-         kubectl port-forward --namespace <your namespace name> service/cloudifytests-nginx 9000:80